Dongyuan-Ni/3Dband/README.md

 6.Plot it.

-7.Using to make 3Dband better-looking
+7.Using 3dband_better.py to make the 3Dband better-looking.